AlessandroB1298/augmentify/README.md

 ## ToDo
 - [ ] add a way to to upload images to convex
+- [x] integrate clerk with the convex backend using webhooks
 - [ ] Fetch projects once they are uploaded from convex
 - [ ] add UI for project page(displaying the images in the project, again from convex)